Breast Lift Los Angeles, CA

 - Do not use a heating pad or ice around the surgical sites.
 It could cause a burn.

-- You may not shower for 3 days – sponge bathe only, until dressings are removed at your first post-op visit.
+- You may not shower until Dr. Hughes tells you to do so – sponge bathe only and do not remove dressings prior to your first post-op visit.

 - Take your antibiotic until it is completed.
 Antibiotic should be taken with food at each dose.